 The official band calendar is the Online Calendar located on the band website.
-There is an expected schedule of events also available for download on the website and a preliminary schedule will be distributed in printed format before March 1st of each previous year.
 Please note, the Online Calendar will always be the most accurate and up to date.
-Each band student is important to the success of the overall group.
 All rehearsals and performances are mandatory unless otherwise stated.

+Attendance Policy

-➤ Attendance Policy □ Please see the section on Grading Guidelines in Music for a list of what constitutes an excused absence.
+- ☐ Please see the section on Grading Guidelines in Music for a list of what constitutes an excused absence. - ☐ Email Mrs. Huddleston at melanie.cheney@risd.org to document any absence.

-- ☐ Email Mr. Marquez at jesus.marquez@risd.org to document any absence.
-Any absence not documented through email will result in an unexcused absence. - ☐ Work obligations, homework, projects, family vacations (non-emergency) are examples of unexcused absences.
-Unexcused absences may result in removal from an ensemble. - Any unexcused absence from a marching rehearsal will result in a 20 point deduction from the students' weekly participation grade.
-All unexcused tardies will result in a 10 point deduction from the student's weekly participation grade. - □ Students who miss a performance with an unexcused absence may be immediately moved to a lower concert band, have spring trip privileges revoked, or be removed from the band program.
-Once a student is removed, their right to rejoin band for the remainder of their high school career will be at the discretion of the head director. - ☐ Students who are consistently tardy to marching band rehearsals can be reassigned and subsequently lose their Varsity Block spot.
-In this case, the student may only regain the spot through a challenge.

-☐ This absence policy applies to all rehearsals, performances, and sectionals.
+Any absence not documented through email will result in an unexcused absence.

+☐ Work obligations, homework, projects, family vacations (non-emergency) are examples of unexcused absences.
+Unexcused absences may result in removal from an ensemble.
+Any unexcused absence from a marching rehearsal will result in a 20 point deduction from the students' weekly participation grade.
+All unexcused tardies will result in a 10 point deduction from the student's weekly participation grade. ☐ Students who miss a performance with an unexcused absence may be immediately moved to a lower concert band, have spring trip privileges revoked, or be removed from the band program.
+Once a student is removed, their right to rejoin band for the remainder of their high school career will be at the discretion of the head director. ☐ Students who are consistently tardy to marching band rehearsals can be reassigned and subsequently lose their Varsity Block spot.
+In this case, the student may only regain the spot through a challenge. ☐ This absence policy applies to all rehearsals, performances, and sectionals.
 Severe attendance policy violations can result in a student being removed from the program.